GioF71/upmpdcli-docker/README.md

 Since version 2023-07-04, we have dedicated images for renderer-only mode.
 If you select any of those images (which have `-renderer` appended to the tag), mediaserver functionalities will not be available.
+The `renderer` images are currently about 3.3x smaller in size, and thus pulling and decompressing is much faster.
 Please find a list of the currently built images in the following table.

 Base Image|Build Mode|Tags